jeremyfelt/self-sustaining-spam-stopper/README.md

 ### Contact Form 7

-To use this plugin with Contact Form 7, add `[ssss]` to any contact form to add spam checking by this plugin to the form.
+To use this plugin with Contact Form 7, add `[ssss ssss]` to any contact form to add spam checking by this plugin to the form.

 ### Caveats